Matrix Decomposition and Applications: Other Forms, Connecting Eigenvalue Decomposition*

-Following from the proof of Lemma~\ref{lemma:eigen-multiplicity} (p.~\pageref{lemma:eigen-multiplicity}), we notice that the algebraic multiplicity and geometric multiplicity are the same for symmetric matrices.
-We call these matrices simple matrices.
+Building on the proof of Lemma~\ref{lemma:eigen-multiplicity}, it becomes evident that for symmetric matrices, the algebraic and geometric multiplicities of all eigenvalues are equal.
+Such matrices are called \textit{simple matrices}. \begin{definition}[Simple matrix] A square matrix is called \textit{simple} if, for each of its eigenvalues, the algebraic multiplicity equals the geometric multiplicity. \end{definition}

-\begin{definition}[Simple Matrix] When the algebraic multiplicity and geometric multiplicity are the same for a matrix, we call it a simple matrix. \end{definition}
+\begin{definition}[Diagonalizable] A square matrix $\bA$ is said to be \textit{diagonalizable} if there exists a nonsingular matrix $\bP$ and a diagonal matrix $\bD$ such that $\bA = \bP\bD\bP^{-1}$. \end{definition}

-\begin{definition}[Diagonalizable] A matrix $\bA$ is diagonalizable if there exists a nonsingular matrix $\bP$ and a diagonal matrix $\bD$ such that $\bA = \bP\bD\bP^{-1}$. \end{definition} Eigenvalue decomposition in Theorem~\ref{theorem:eigenvalue-decomposition} (p.~\pageref{theorem:eigenvalue-decomposition}) and spectral decomposition in Theorem~\ref{theorem:spectral_theorem} (p.~\pageref{theorem:spectral_theorem}) are such kinds of matrices that are diagonalizable. \begin{lemma}[Simple Matrices are Diagonalizable] A matrix is a simple matrix if and only if it is diagonalizable. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:simple-diagonalizable}] We will show by forward implication and backward implication separately as follows. \paragraph{Forward implication} Suppose that $\bA\in \real^{n\times n}$ is a simple matrix, such that the algebraic and geometric multiplicities for each eigenvalue are equal.
-For a specific eigenvalue $\lambda_i$, let $\{\bv_1^i, \bv_2^i, \ldots, \bv_{k_i}^i\}$ be a basis for the eigenspace $\nspace(\bA - \lambda_i\bI)$, that is, $\{\bv_1^i, \bv_2^i, \ldots, \bv_{k_i}^i\}$ is a set of linearly independent eigenvectors of $\bA$ associated to $\lambda_i$, where ${k_i}$ is the algebraic or geometric multiplicity associated to $\lambda_i$: $alg(\lambda_i)=geo(\lambda_i)=k_i$.
-Suppose there are $m$ distinct eigenvalues, since $k_1+k_2+\ldots +k_m = n$, the set of eigenvectors consists of the union of $n$ vectors.
-Suppose there is a set of $x_j$'s such that
+Diagonal matrices have a particularly simple structure, which makes computations such as determinants and inverses more straightforward.
+The eigenvalue decomposition (Theorem~\ref{theorem:eigenvalue-decomposition}) and the spectral decomposition (Theorem~\ref{theorem:spectral_theorem}) are examples of diagonalization techniques applicable to specific classes of matrices. \begin{lemma}[Simple matrices are diagonalizable] A matrix is simple if and only if it is diagonalizable. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:simple-diagonalizable}] Suppose that $\bA\in \real^{n\times n}$ is a simple matrix, meaning that the algebraic and geometric multiplicities for each eigenvalue are equal.
+For a specific eigenvalue $\lambda_i$, let $\{\bv_1^i, \bv_2^i, \ldots, \bv_{k_i}^i\}$ be a basis for the eigenspace $\nspace(\bA - \lambda_i\bI)$.
+In other words, $\{\bv_1^i, \bv_2^i, \ldots, \bv_{k_i}^i\}$ is a set of linearly independent eigenvectors of $\bA$ associated with $\lambda_i$, where ${k_i}$ is the algebraic or geometric multiplicity of $\lambda_i$: $alg(\lambda_i)=geo(\lambda_i)=k_i$.
+Suppose there are $m$ distinct eigenvalues.
+Since $k_1+k_2+\ldots +k_m = n$, the set of eigenvectors consists of the union of $n$ vectors.
+Consider a linear combination of these eigenvectors: